 - Place cooked crackers on a wire cooling rack or in a single layer on plates to cool.
 Once, cooled (only takes a few minutes), immediately place in an air-tight container for storage.
 This is important so that they retain their crispiness.
 If they last this long in your house, they will stay crispy for several days, I've seen up to 4 in my house.

 - Enjoy alone or as a vehicle for your favorite dip.
-They go perfectly with pate, and I will be sharing my recipe for herbed beef liver pate with bacon and blueberry jelly soon :-)
+They go perfectly with pate, try them with my herbed beef liver pate with bacon and blueberry jelly

 Recommended Tools and Ingredients